Kevin-Lago/java-course-guide/unit_1_getting_started/lesson_1_introduction_to_java/README.md

 ---
 ## Jakarta

-- Jakarta EE is an Enterprise Edition of Java.
+- Jakarta is an Enterprise Edition of Java.
 - Older versions are called JavaEE, and the oldest J2EE.
 - Provides tools to create enterprise level applications.